Interstate 690

 Interstate 690 (I-690) is an auxiliary Interstate Highway that extends for 14.19 mi through the vicinity of Syracuse, New York, in the United States.
 It is a spur of I-90 (here part of the New York State Thruway) that travels southeast from Thruway exit 39 in Van Buren to I-481 in DeWitt.
 In between, I-690 passes through the western suburbs of Syracuse before heading east through the city itself, where it meets I-81 in Downtown Syracuse.
-The expressway continues northwest of the thruway as New York State Route 690 (NY 690).
+The freeway continues northwest of the thruway as New York State Route 690 (NY 690).